Opendock Blog

 Can Carriers Schedule Their Own Live Unload Appointments in Opendock?

-Yes.
-Opendock gives carriers direct access to book their own live unload appointments through a self-service portal.
-Instead of calling or emailing your staff, drivers can log in, see available time slots, and select the one that works best for their schedule.
+Yes, Opendock gives carriers direct access to book their own live unload appointments through a self-service portal.
+Instead of calling or emailing your staff, drivers log in, see available time slots, and select the one that works best for their schedule.
+This reduces back-and-forth communication with warehouse teams, prevents scheduling errors, and keeps your dock organized.
+By putting appointment booking in the hands of carriers, Opendock keeps operations predictable and efficient for everyone involved.
+See how this works end to end in our guide to carrier self-scheduling with Opendock.

-A messy dock costs you time, money, and trust.
-With Opendock, warehouses turn unpredictable unloading into a smooth, cost-efficient process that carriers and customers appreciate.
+A disorganized dock costs you time, money, and carrier trust.
+With Opendock, warehouses turn unpredictable live unloads into a structured, cost-efficient process that carriers and customers appreciate.